 w/ Christopher Guest, Eugene Levy, Catherine O’Hara, Harry Shearer, Michael McKean, Jane Lynch, John Michael Higgins, Parker Posey, Fred Willard, Jennifer Coolidge, Bob Balaban, Michael Hitchcock, Ed Begley Jr., Fred Willard, Don Lake, Deborah Theaker, Diane Baker, Paul Benedict, Larry Miller

-The metal band from Spinal Tap (1984), played by Guest, McKean, Shearer, are reincarnated here as The Folksmen, one of three once famous groups reunited for a tribute concert in NYC.
-As for O’Hara and Levy, this is their third time paired in a Guest mockumentary.
-Every time’s a charm for them but as former folk-singing couple Mitch & Mickey they’re at their most lovable: as over the top as they are restrained, as comical as they are heartfelt.
-Both have been doing impersonations since SCTV (1976-81) so no wonder they embody their characters with such precision.
+The metal band from 1984’s Spinal Tap (Guest, McKean, Shearer) are reincarnated here as The Folksmen, one of three once famous groups reunited for a tribute concert in New York City.
+Another group—a duo—is Mitch and Mickey played by Catherine O’Hara and Eugene Levy, their third time paired in a Christopher Guest mockumentary.
+Every time’s a charm for them but as the reunited folk-singing couple they’re at their most lovable: over the top yet restrained, comical yet heartfelt, all with perfect timing.
+Both have been doing impersonations since SCTV (1976-‘81) so no wonder they embody their characters with such freeform precision.
 Mitch and Mickey’s kiss is one of the sweetest in cinema history, had me crying like Deborah Theaker’s character in the front row.
-Of the more minor characters, the actors getting the most out of their onscreen time are Lynch and Higgins as leaders of The New Main Street Singers, Coolidge as a publicist, and Balaban as the event coordinator.
+Of the more minor characters, the actors getting the most out of their onscreen time are Jane Lynch and John Michael Higgins as leaders of The New Main Street Singers, Jennifer Coolidge as a publicist, and Bob Balaban as the event coordinator.